JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 ### Custom script

-It is possible to run a custom script on the instance start (applicable to instances cloned from AMI's only).
+It is possible to run a custom script on the instance start (applicable to instances cloned from AMIs and launch templates).
 The Amazon website details the script format for [Linux](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) and [Windows](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-instance-metadata.html#user-data-execution).

 ### Estimating EC2 Costs